 Glass jars are usually one of two main shapes – straight sides or shoulders.
 Freeze in jars with straight sides.

 - Glass jars with straight sides are just that – straight from the top all the way to the bottom.
 The opening at the top isn’t any smaller, or bigger, than the glass jar itself.

-Glass jars are usually made with one of two types of glass – tempered glass or non-tempered glass- Freeze in jars made with tempered glass whenever possible.
+Glass jars are usually made with one of two types of glass – tempered glass or non-tempered glass.
+Freeze mason jars made with tempered glass whenever possible.

 Non-tempered glass contains microscopic air bubbles that expand and contract as the glass is heated and cooled, especially at extreme temperatures like during canning and freezing.
 When those little air bubbles expand, they cause the glass to crack or even explode.

 Tempered glass doesn’t have these little air bubbles because it has been strengthened during the manufacturing process.
 The result is a glass jar that is 4-5 times stronger than non-tempered, or regular glass.